WordPress vs Contentful for Building Websites – A Frontender’s Perspective

-Overall I think it is clear that Contentful is not the greatest backend for curating content for a website, even though with some technical know-how you can make it work for you quite well and benefit of its speed, scalability and the wonderful image-handling.
+Overall I think it is clear that Contentful is not the greatest backend for curating content for a website, even though with some discipline you can make it work for you quite well and benefit of its speed, scalability and the wonderful image-handling.

 With a little bit of more work on the Contentful Web-app itself, the CMS would become so much more powerful and usable for website builders like me – at the time of writing though I think it is not a straight-forward choice.
-Let’s hope that there might be an “ACF for Contentful” kind of revolution.
+Let’s hope that there might be an “ACF” for Contentful type of revolution ? .

 The comparison here is clearly strung on one dimension that spans between the two extremes “Database” on the one end and “WYSIWYG” on the other.
 The former excels at performance and querying, the latter gives broader possibilities for editors and content creators to create unique content, which is one of the most important parts for maintaining a dynamic website.

-So if you are making a website that will need a lot of dynamic customisation, many media files and so on, templates and blocks in WordPress will be a better solution.
-If you need a largely scalable, fast content repository and are willing have the discipline to adhere to some naming conventions in order to keep things more organised, use Contentful.
+So if you are making a website that will need a lot of dynamic customisation, many media files and so on Templates and Blocks in WordPress will be a better solution.
+If you need a largely scalable, fast content repository and are willing have the discipline to adhere to some naming conventions in order to make things more clear, use Contentful.

 Personally I enjoyed working with Contentful for it’s clean and super fast backend but when editors started demanding more dynamic options things got cumbersome and tedious to implement and explain.